BeSpontaneous/MCA-pytorch/README.md

 </div>

 ## TL,DR
 - `Motivation`: Existing object recognition training protocols involve multiple data augmentation but neglect Hue Jittering, which leads to appearance variation.
-However, we find its beneficial effect in video recognition since the appearance variation implicitly prioritizes motion information (see Figure above).
+However, we find its beneficial effect in video understanding since the appearance variation implicitly prioritizes motion information (see Figure above).
 - `Challenges`: (1) Inefficient implementation of Hue Jittering (2) Distribution shift caused by Hue Variance.
 - `Solution`: We propose Motion Coherent Augmentation (MCA), which is composed of (1) SwapMix: modifies the appearances of video samples efficiently; (2) Variation Alignment: resolves the distribution shift caused by SwapMix.
 - `Strength`: (1) Obvious Performance Gain (2) Generalization ability over different architectures and datasets (3) Compatibility with other augmentation methods (4) Application of Variation Alignment in other augmentation methods for even higher performance